 You should act on it before their grades slip too far.
-Helping your child while he or she is still making good grades is far easier than pulling their failing grade up to passing.
+Getting your when he or she is still making decent grades is far easier than pulling up a failing to passing.

 Okay, we get it.
 Not every child is going to be a cheerleader for every subject in school, and not every child is going to love every subject they take.
-But, if your child once loved math and doesn’t anymore, it may be time to check in and see what’s going on.
+But, if your child once loved and doesn’t anymore, it may be time to check-in and see what’s going on.

-If this is the case, getting a tutor can definitely help remedy the problem.
-The tutor will work with your child to understand concepts and present the strategies in a fun and interesting way to help inspire their love of math again.
+If this is the case, getting a private tutor can definitely help remedy the problem.
+During a , the tutor will work with your child to understand concepts and present the strategies in a fun and interesting way to help inspire their love of math again.

 If your child is finding math concepts more confusing, they may be losing confidence in the classroom.